 The best advice I can give as a lawyer who frequently helps people with TBI is this: If symptoms appear in the hours, days or weeks following a car accident, seek medical attention as soon as possible.
 Hopefully the tragic loss of Natasha Richardson can serve as an important lesson for people who might otherwise dismiss or ignore serious symptoms until it’s too late.

 If you or someone you know has suffered brain injury as a result of a car accident in Michigan, we can guide you through the complicated legal process and help obtain the benefits and compensation you need.
 Because our lawyers have been handling brain injury cases for more than 50 years, we understand the physical, emotional and psychological hardships that TBI victims experience.
 Please call Michigan Auto Law at (800) 777-0028 for a case evaluation with no fee or obligation, or fill out our free consultation form.

 — Steve Gursten is a member of the American Association for Justice Traumatic Brian Injury Group and lectures on TBI throughout the country.
 In 2008, he received a trial verdict of $5.65 million for a TBI victim; the largest reported personal injury verdict in Michigan for the year.

 Michigan Auto Law exclusively handles car accident, truck accident and motorcycle accident cases throughout the entire state of Michigan.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
 For more information, please refer to our quick facts.